-- This approach is employed by both the lifetable (actuarial) method and the Kaplan-Meier (product-limit) method. - We chose, arbitrarily, to estimate conditional probabilities for one year intervals (time-bands) but the intervals may be any width. - The primary differences between the lifetable and Kaplan-Meier methods is the manner in which the intervals are chosen (not really a difference in theory) and the method for dealing with ties. - If two individuals have the same survival time (time to event or time to censoring), we say that the survival times are 'tied'. - Many of the standard methods for survival analysis, such as the Kaplan-Meier method and the Cox proportional hazards model, assume that survival time is measured on a continuous scale and that ties are therefore rare. - In population-based survival analysis, however, ties are common.
+- This approach is employed by both the lifetable (actuarial) method and the Kaplan-Meier (product-limit) method. - We chose, arbitrarily, to estimate conditional probabilities for one year intervals (time-bands) but the intervals may be any width. - The primary differences between the lifetable and Kaplan-Meier methods is the manner in which the intervals are chosen (not really a difference in theory) as well as how censoring and ties are dealt with. - If two individuals have the same survival time (time to event or time to censoring), we say that the survival times are 'tied'. - Many of the standard methods for survival analysis, such as the Kaplan-Meier method and the Cox proportional hazards model, assume that survival time is measured on a continuous scale and that ties are therefore rare. - In population-based survival analysis, however, ties are common.